Businesses seeking assistance are advised to have their business description in place. It is especially helpful to have the following:

 The Urban Jobs Program is available outside the geographic boundaries of the Enterprise Zone to certain companies, as well as the Qualified Manufacturing Zone and Bioscience Zone.
 Some are by right (qualification by application), others are discretionary with a high degree of acceptance by the City of Bristol.
 But you must apply.
 The building on the property at 360 James P. Casey Road (the former GM plant, now the Bristol Business Center) is a Qualified Manufacturing Plant.
 Businesses that qualify under the state enterprise program for manufacturing and distribution uses will qualify for the same benefits by right.
-Please see the BDA for an application.
+Please see the ECD for an application.

 Locating your business in Bristol’s bioscience zone carries with it substantial advantages for both income and property taxes.
 On May 14, 2010, Connecticut’s Governor established Connecticut’s bioscience enterprise zone, which includes Hartford, as well as a corridor that runs through New Britain, Bristol and Farmington.
 The zone provides tax advantages to attract businesses engaged in biotechnology, pharmaceutical, or photonics research, development or production, with not more than 300 employees.